Buzludzha: Travel

 Buzludzha can be reached by two side roads from the Shipka Pass: either a 16 km road from Kazanlak in the south or a 12 km road from Gabrovo on the north side of the mountain.
+Despite its abandoned and deteriorating condition, Buzludzha has become a destination for adventurous tourists and urban explorers who are intrigued by its history and architecture.